 St. Vincent is one of the least touristy islands in the Caribbean.
 Hotels on St. Vincent are almost all small, locally owned and operated, and not glitzy.
 Restaurants mainly serve local food such as grilled fish, stewed or curried chicken, rice, and “provisions” (root vegetables).
 The beaches are either tiny crescents of black or brown sand on remote leeward bays or sweeping expanses of the same black sand pounded by Atlantic surf.
 The Grenadines, on the other hand, dazzle vacationers with amazing inns and resorts, fine white-sand beaches, excellent sailing waters, and a get-away-from-it-all atmosphere.
 The islands of St. Vincent and the Grenadines are fairly close together.
 Whether you go by boat or by plane, traveling between them is not difficult.
 And each island is unique—once there, you’ll definitely want to sample more than one.
 To learn more about all the beautiful beaches on St Vincent & the Grenadines, visit here.
 Now view our St Vincent & the Grenadines Travel guide to help plan your next Caribbean vacation!

 St Vincent & the Grenadines Weather – When to Visit

 High season runs from mid-December through mid-April; in the off-season, rates at large resorts may be reduced by up to 40%.
 Seasonal discounts vary dramatically by resort and by island, with some of the luxury resorts offering specials periodically throughout the year; the most extravagant resorts, however, are always expensive.
 The small, less expensive hotels and guesthouses have little or no seasonal changes in their rates.

-Getting to St Vincent & The Grenadines
+St Vincent & The Grenadines Attractions

-Getting Around St Vincent & The Grenadines
+Things to Do in St Vincent & the Grenadines

 Barefoot Yacht Charters